 Pregnancy - Maternity Care Your cost if you visit a: Benefits Network provider: Non-network provider: 1.
-Prenatal care services that are considered preventive health services Nothing.
+Prenatal care services that are considered preventive health services Nothing 0% coinsurance.
 The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
-2. Prenatal care services that are not considered preventive health services Covered at the corresponding in-network benefit level, depending on type of services provided.
-Covered at the corresponding out-of-network benefit level, depending on type of For example, office visits are covered at the office visit in-network benefit level and surgical services are covered at the surgical services in-network benefit level. services provided.
+2. Prenatal care services that are not considered preventive health services not considered corresponding in-network corresponding or For example, office visits are covered at the office visit in-network benefit level and surgical services are covered at the surgical services in-network benefit level. services provided.
 For example, office visits are covered at the office visit out-of-network benefit level and surgical services are covered at the surgical services out-of-network benefit level.
-3. Inpatient stay for labor and delivery services - for the mother Nothing.
+3. Inpatient stay for labor and delivery services - for the mother Nothing 0% coinsurance.
 The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
 Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of the hospital stay.
-4. Physician services received during an inpatient stay for labor and delivery - for the mother Nothing.
-The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
+4. Physician services received during an inpatient stay for labor and delivery - for the mother Nothing 20% coinsurance after deductible

-Pr egnancy - Maternity Care Your cost if you visit a: Benefits Network provider: Non-network provider: 5. new Plea sepa item appl atient stay - for your born ase note: This coverage is arate from the coverage in a 3. and 4. above and ies to newborn endents.
-Nothing.
+• regnancy - Maternity Care t if you visit a: Benefits Network provider: Non-network provider: 5. new Plea sepa item appl atient stay - for your vborn ase note: This coverage is arate from the coverage in s 3. and 4. above and lies to newborn endents.
+Nothing 0% coinsurance.
 The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
-6. duri sician services received ng an inpatient stay - for r newborn Nothing.
-The deductible does not apply.
-0% coinsurance.
-The deductible does not apply. sepa item appl ase note: This coverage is a rate from the coverage in s 3. and 4. above and ies to newborn endents.
+6. duri sician services received ng an inpatient stay - for r newborn Nothing 20% coinsurance after deductible sepa item appl ase note: This coverage is a rate from the coverage in s 3. and 4. above and lies to newborn endents.
 7. or and delivery services free-standing birth ter a.
-Facility services for labor and delivery - for the mother Nothing.
+Facility services for labor and delivery - for the mother Nothing 0% coinsurance.
 The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
 Please note: Maternity labor and delivery services are considered inpatient services regardless of the length of the hospital stay. b.
-Physician services received for labor and delivery - for the mother Nothing.
-The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
-C. Physician services - for your newborn Nothing.
-The deductible does not apply.
-0% coinsurance.
-The deductible does not apply. sepa item arate from the coverage in 7.b. above and applies to born dependents.
+Physician services received for labor and delivery - for the mother Nothing 20% coinsurance after deductible C. Physician services - for your newborn Nothing 20% coinsurance after deductible sepa item ase note: This coverage is arate from the coverage in 7.b. above and applies to born dependents.

 Pregnancy - Maternity Care Your cost if you visit a: Benefits Network provider: Non-network provider: 8.
-Postnatal services Nothing.
-The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
-9. Home health care visit following delivery Nothing.
-The deductible does not apply.
-0% coinsurance.
-The deductible does not apply.
+Postnatal services Nothing 20% coinsurance after deductible 9.
+Home health care visit following delivery Nothing 20% coinsurance after deductible